tinni2806/Twitter_Sentiment_Clustering_Election_2019/README.md

 </p>
 <br>

-# Twitter Sentiment Clustering Indian Election 2019
+# Twitter Sentiment Clustering Indian General Election 2019

 ## Overview
 The goal of this project is to analyze Twitter data related to the 2019 Indian General Election.